natecostello/van_two_point_oh/blog/2021-6-27-fridge-freezer-unboxing/fridge-unboxing.md

 First you get a box, and then you cut a hole in the box.
 Hopefully there is a Vitrifrigo refrigerator in it, otherwise you will get an awful surprise!!!

-And then you will want to know... some more things about remiving tape.
+And then you will want to know... some more things about removing tape.